Weapons of Samurai

 Shikomi-zue (仕込み杖).
 The shikomi-zue is a sword-stick.
 These typically contained a blade inside a cane (tsue) for concealment.
 Some of these also other weapons such as pepper powder (metsubuski), chains, hooks, etc.

-Kenjutsu (sword techniques) is combat sword training.
-Similar to kenjutsu, kendo (way of the sword) focuses on sport.
-Both of these focus on techniques of the sword after it has been drawn from the saya (scabbard).
+Kenjutsu (sword techniques) Combat sword training is similar to kendo (way of sword); however, kendo is sport.
+Both focus on techniques of the sword after it has been drawn from saya (scabbard).
 Kendo-ka practice with bamboo swords known as shinai, while wearing padded clothing known as bogy wotj and head gear known as men.
-Most kenjutsu practitioners use a sword or wooden sword.
+Kenjutsu practitioners train with sword or wooden sword, for combat.

-Iaijutsu, iaido (居合道) & battojutsu (抜刀術) are martial arts designed to develop fast draws.
-These are similar and generally only differ in training methods.
-For instance, battojutsu incorporates multiple cuts following a draw; while iaido emphasizes reaction to unknown scenarios, or a reaction to a sudden & swift attack.
-In iaido, the student often begins with a bokken (wooden practice sword) and later switches to iaito (dull-edged practice sword).
-Because iaido is practiced with a weapon, whether dull or live, nearly all training is through kata that includes drawing the weapon followed by cuts and finishing with ceremonial de-blooding and replacing the weapon back into the saya.
+Iaijutsu, iaido (居合道) & battojutsu (抜刀術) are martial arts of fast draw swords.
+Battojutsu incorporates multiple cuts following a draw; while iaido emphasizes reaction to unknown scenarios, or to sudden & swift attacks.
+In iaido, the student begins with a bokken (wooden practice sword) and switches to iaito (dull-edged practice sword).
+Because iaido is practiced with a weapon, whether dull or live, nearly all training is by kata that includes drawing the weapon followed by cuts and finishing with ceremonial de-blooding and replacing the weapon into the saya.
 Sparring is not part of iaido but is instead restricted to kendo and kenjutsu.
-Sword testing, known as tameshigiri was designed to test the blade’s sharpness and the practitioner’s abilities to cut a variety of materials - at the Arizona Hombu dojo - we sometimes practice on pumpkins around Halloween.
+Sword testing, (tameshigiri) was designed to test the blade’s sharpness and the practitioner’s ability to cut a variety of materials - at the Arizona Hombu dojo - we sometimes practice on pumpkins around Halloween.

 - Darrell, C., 1981, Iai – the art of Drawing the Sword: Lotus Press, Tokyo, Japan, 257 p.